New survey identifies UK's top lessees

 Updated directory of UK asset finance brokers

 This list includes around around 450 brokers specialising in leasing, including websites and locations.
 This survey is published as a data table and short presentation.
 It includes around 350 independent leasing brokers and around 100 commercial finance brokers with particular focus on leasing.
 Regularly checked and updated.
-Provided as an Excel database.
+Provided in Excel.
+New updated directory February 2021 now available.

 £950 + VAT